Chisholm (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chisholm has 26 active public transport stops, all of which are bus stops.
-These stops are served by 48 different routes that together offer 365 weekly passenger trips.
-The transport system in Chisholm is rated as good, with residents on average located 271 meters from the nearest stop.
+These stops are served by 48 different routes that collectively offer 365 weekly passenger trips.
+Transport accessibility is considered good, with residents typically located 271 meters from the nearest stop.
+As a primarily residential area, most residents commute outward using cars, which remain the dominant mode at 98%.
+On average, there are 2.0 vehicles per dwelling, higher than the regional average.
+According to the 2021 Census, 26.5% of residents work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport